 There are many more choices available for funding your kid’s college tuition than are usually discussed.
 Here are ten options I recommend you consider — and the best use cases for each of them!

 As always, the best place to start is by identifying what your family’s goals are.
-How important is growth, flexibility, or early access to the savings for pre-college college expenses?
+How important is growth, flexibility, or early access to savings for pre-college college expenses?

 Consider each of these questions: